YASO: A Targeted Sentiment Analysis Evaluation Dataset for Open-Domain Reviews: Benchmark Results

-As the main purpose of our new dataset is evaluation, we experiment in a cross-domain setup, training each system on the training set of each of the \semEvalOneFourName domains, yielding ten models overall.
-Using these models, the results were separately evaluated for the \TargetExtraction and \TargetSentiment subtasks, as well as the full \TSAtaskName task.
-As a pre-processing step, any predicted target that its span is equal to the span of a target candidate annotated with low-confidence was excluded from the evaluation, since it is unclear what is its true label.
+\paragraph{Evaluation Metrics} As a pre-processing step, any predicted target with a span equal to the span of a target candidate annotated with low-confidence was excluded from the evaluation, since it is unclear what is its true label.

-\paragraph{Metrics} A predicted target and a targets cluster are \emph{span-matched}, if the span of the cluster contains the span of the prediction.
-Similarly, they are \emph{fully-matched} if in addition to being span-mathced, their sentiments are the same.
-Predictions that were not span-matched to some cluster were assumed to be errors for the TE task, since their span was not detected at all during annotation.
-Predictions that were not fully-matched to some cluster are errors for the full task.
-Using span-matches for the TE task, and full-matches for the full \TSAtaskName task, precision is the percentage of target predictions that match a cluster, and recall is the percentage of clusters that were matched to at least one prediction.
+The use of clusters within the evaluation requires an adjustment of the computed recall.
+Specifically, multiple predicted targets contained within one cluster should be counted once, considering the cluster as one true positive.
+Explicitly, a predicted target and a cluster are \emph{span-matched}, if the cluster contains a valid target with a span equal to the span of the prediction (an \emph{exact} span match).
+Similarly, they are \emph{fully-matched} if they are span-matched and their sentiments are the same.
+Predictions that were not span-matched to any cluster were considered as errors for the TE task (since their span was not annotated as a valid target), and those that were not fully-matched to any cluster were considered as errors for the full task.
+Using span-matches, precision for the TE task is the percentage of span-matched predictions, and recall is the percentage of span-matched clusters.
+These metrics are similarly defined for the full task using full-matches.

-For SC, evaluation was restricted to predictions that were span-matched to a targets cluster.
-For each possible sentiment label, precision is the percentage of predictions with that sentiment that their span-matched cluster shares their sentiment, and recall is the percentage of clusters with that sentiment that match at least one prediction of that same sentiment.
-Lastly, \macroFOne (\macroFOneShortName) was calculating by averaging the \fOne of the \positiveLabel and \negativeLabel sentiment labels, ignoring \mixedLabel since it was scarcely in the data.
+For SC, evaluation was restricted to predictions that were span-matched to a cluster.
+For a sentiment label \sentimentLabelL, precision is the percentage of fully-matched predictions with sentiment \sentimentLabelL (out of all span-matched predictions with that sentiment); recall is the percentage of fully-matched clusters with sentiment \sentimentLabelL (out of all span-matched clusters with that sentiment). \macroFOneUpper (\macroFOneShortName) is the average \fOne over the \positiveLabel and \negativeLabel sentiment labels (\mixedLabel was ignored since it was scarcely in the data, following \citet{chen-qian-2020-relation}).